 - During the first week of January, Annie Nugent and Winnie Nazarko will guide yogis’ meditation practice.

 - The Adventure of Awakening: From January 8-31, Jaya Rudgard and Susie Harrington will lead retreatants in a three-week journey through the practices of concentration, insight and awareness.
 A minimum stay for the three weeks of the retreat is required.

-- During January, Sayadaw U Jagara and Shaila Catherine will support retreatants in investigating how a correct observation of our manifold experiences gives rise to wisdom and courage.
-Priority will be given to anyone applying for the full month of January or longer.
+- During February, Sayadaw U Jagara and Beth Upton will support retreatants in investigating The Four Nutriments of Life (food, contact, volition, and consciousness) in relation to other aspects of Right View, such as Dependent Origination and the Four Noble Truths.
+Priority will be given to anyone applying for the full month of February or longer.

 The Forest Refuge is a practice community where stays can range from seven nights to a year or more.
 With teacher guidance and support, experienced insight meditators can settle into greater depths of practice, strengthening meditative faith and self-reliance.

 Financial assistance options are available on a first-come, first-served basis.

 As part of our efforts toward greater diversity and inclusion, IMS now reserves a portion of all spaces for people of color.
 Read details here.
 In addition, thanks to generous donations, funding is again available to support a number of experienced people of color meditators who wish to sit at the Forest Refuge in 2020.